A world of risks

-Stocks are the most popular types of investments, with more than half of Americans – 52% -- invested in the market either through individual securities or mutual funds, ETFs or similar investments.3 Millions of Americans also own bonds, either through funds or as individual securities.
+Stocks are the most popular types of investments, with 52% of Americans invested in the market either through individual securities or mutual funds, ETFs or similar investments.2 Millions of Americans also own bonds, through mutual funds or as individual securities.

-But despite their popularity, stocks and bonds both carry multiple risks.
+Despite their popularity, stocks and bonds carry multiple risks.

 Among the risks stock owners face:

 - Market risk: the risk that the overall market will drop

 - Sector risk: the risk that the industry or market your stock is in will drop

 - Economic risk: the risk that the economy will slump and drag down the stock market

 - Individual stock risk: the risk that your specific stock will encounter difficult times and drop in value

 - Geographical risk: the risk that the country or region you are invested in will hit hard times driving down the price of stocks in that market.